Drone Pilot Career Summary

 Places of Employment –

-They may be employed by nature conservation organizations, private game reserves, anti-poaching units, government.
+They may be employed by nature conservation organizations, large farms, private game reserves, anti-poaching units, government.

 They can earn a yearly average of US$66,000 per year.
 The salary will also differ from country to country.